mrjackyliang/homebridge-adt-pulse/README.md

 ```

 ## Plugin Limitations
 Even though the name is stated as "ADT Pulse for Homebridge", this Homebridge plugin is limited in the hardware it may support.
-This plugin is not a complete replacement to the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).
+This plugin is NOT a complete replacement to the [official ADT Pulse app](https://www.adt.com/help/faq/adt-pulse/adt-pulse-mobile-app).

 The supported hardware configurations are listed below:
 1. ADT Security Panel (`system`)